For a boot that can handle any terrain, a wide temperature range, and feel great on your feet, the Salomon X Ultra's are very difficult to beat.

 The X Ultra Mid 3 is an incredibly water-resistant model, and we were impressed by their performance in wet conditions.
 Somehow Salomon nailed the combination of mesh, leather, and GORE-TEX liner to create the most breathable and waterproof boot we reviewed.
 These shoes will shed water, even after being completely immersed for several minutes!

 The tongue is connected to the boot with a lightweight, water-resistant membrane, keeping this gap sealed in wet conditions.
-The X Ultra Mid 3 are comparable in this metric to boots with a more durable leather upper, like the Lowa Renegade and La Sportiva Nucleo High.
-We were struck by Salomon's ability to combine lightweight design with reliable water protection in this boot.
+The X Ultra Mid 3 are comparable in this metric to boots with a more durable leather upper.
+We were struck by Salomon's ability to combine a lightweight design with reliable water protection in this boot.

 The PU-Coated leather and synthetic mesh that make up the uppers of these boots provide plenty of protection from the wear and tear of trail use.
 The toe box has a large-but-not-bulky protective rubber cap, as does the heel, which protects the foot.
 The thicker, more durable sole that the X Ultra 3 Mid inspires confidence that these have many trail miles ahead of them.

-This model is nearly on par with the Lowa Renegade GTX, the most robust boot we reviewed, as a burly boot fit for any conditions.
+This model is nearly on par with the most robust boots we reviewed, as a burly boot fit for any conditions.
 The thoughtful combination of leather and mesh make the X Ultra durable, yet breathable.
-Unlike the Salomon Quest 4D 3, the X Ultra is fit for warm conditions, while still providing long-term protection from the elements.
+The X Ultra is fit for warm conditions, while still providing long-term protection from the elements.
+A burly yet breathable boot is something to get excited about!

 Walkin' the line in the X Ultra 3s.

 It's tougher to say which application these boots aren't prepared for.
-The X Ultra Mid 3 combines the breathability of a lightweight boot with the protection and durability of a leather boot, like the Lowa Renegade GTX Mid.
+The X Ultra Mid 3 combines the breathability of a lightweight boot with the protection and durability of a leather boot.
 These boots are versatile, making them a good option for both backpacking and day trips.
 For all-around adventures that require a boot, these Salomon's are the first pair we want to be tied to our feet.

 We are stoked on the overall performance of the X Ultra 3's, especially concerning comfort and stability.
 They also feel light on our feet, which helps negotiate talus.

-Sold for $165, the X Ultra Mid 3 lies in the middle of the road concerning price.
+The X Ultra Mid 3 lies in the middle of the road concerning price.
 Because they are well made and durable, these boots are a good choice for a boot that will last a long time and perform well in many conditions.
 We appreciate the reasonable price tag on these durable, burly boots, especially in our favorite model overall.
-For comparison, the other contenders for our Editor's Choice award, like the Renegade or the Quest 4D 3 GTX, both cost $230.
-This is $65 more than the X Ultra while lacking the versatile utility.

 The aggressive tread pattern of the X Ultra Mid 3 makes them a great option for rugged terrain, from loose rocks to scree to boulder hopping.